- Home Decorating

 Neutral Colour Schemes are Best

-If you're a landlord who needs to minimise expenditure - though still willing to provide an excellent standard of accommodation for your tenants - decorating a rental property need not be costly or arduous, if a definite plan of action is put in place when you first market it.
+If you're a landlord who needs to minimise expenditure but still willing to provide an excellent standard of accommodation for your tenants, then decorating a rental property need not be costly or arduous.
+However you will need a definite plan of action for when you first market it.

 Freshly applied paint works wonders, throughout the property but don't go to the bother of working out a complex colour scheme for every room - this may be recommended for a holiday let, but not for standard rental accommodation.

 Armed with several trade-size tubs of cheap and cheerful ‘Magnolia Magic,' 'Vanilla Variations,' or 'Cappuccino Crème,' whatever you care to call it, your neutral colour scheme will prove just as effective as those on display at any of the major DIY depots which can be found in just about every town nowadays.

 Even novice landlords can do a successful makeover on a tired and worn property in no time at all.
 Standard white emulsion on the ceilings gives the illusion of space even in rooms that are poorly lit and smaller than average.
 A front elevation will also benefit from a new lick of paint that doubles as a protective coating for the fabric of the building.

 Specialist paints for kitchen and bathrooms can be expensive but the discerning purchaser can opt for cheaper methods by adding mould-inhibiting formula to any off-the-shelf paint.